ebtaleb/pintool_tracer/caveat.md

 * Pass the parameter "-ifeellucky" to Pin when running the PinTool.
 * Got the "fatal error: bits/c++config.h: No such file or directory" error?
 You need gcc's multilibs.
 * Want a 32bit PinTool?
 Run `make TARGET=ia32`.
-* Run `make help-run` for an idead of the command to be run.
+* Run `make help-run` for an idea of the command to be run.

-Or just copy my makefile.uni.config file to the Pin Kit Config folder.